adbar/htmldate/README.rst

-Htmldate: Find The Publication Date Of Web Pages
+Htmldate: Find the Publication Date of Web Pages
 ================================================